SDQW22 - School Experience to Progress Point 5 (2018/19)

 Graduate (and must be enrolled on PGCE/EYTS)

-- Other professionals (Professional Coordinating mentor (PCM) and University Link Tutor) may also observe teaching or scrutinise training documentation to quality assure training and assessment.
+• Other professionals (Professional Coordinating mentor (PCM), University Link Tutor and External Examiner) may also observe teaching or scrutinise training documentation to quality assure training and assessment.

-- Independent study for reading, planning and evaluation.
+• Independent study for reading, planning, reflection and evaluation.

 On successful completion of the module, trainees will be able to:

-- Demonstrate that they have achieved the Qualified Teacher Status (QTS) or Early Years Teachers Standards for Early Years Teacher Status (EYTS) and have been able to teach satisfactorily across a sustained period.
+• LO 1 Demonstrate that they have met at least the minimum requirements of the Qualified Teacher Status (QTS) or Early Years Teachers Standards for Early Years Teacher Status (EYTS) and have been able to teach satisfactorily across a sustained period.

-- Demonstrate that they are able to review their own teaching (through reflection and through feedback from colleagues) and identify targets and strategies for improvement of their practice.
+• LO 3 Demonstrate that they are able to review their own teaching (through reflection and through response to feedback from colleagues) and identify targets and strategies for improvement of their practice.

-- Plan and evaluate lessons to support children to make progress within subjects and across subject areas (as appropriate to their route).
+• LO 5 Plan and evaluate lessons to enable children to make good progress within subjects and across subject areas (as appropriate to their route).

 'Cause for Concern' process may be instigated where concerns are raised about general progress, response to advice or lack of professionalism.
 (See PGCE Regulations regarding no automatic resit for Fail).
 Paragraphs 19 & 20 of the course regulations make it clear that full attendance is required on the course, both before and during School Experience, or students may be required to intermit or fail.